-The overall objective of the programme is to consolidate gains made during the previous rule of law and
+The overall objective of the programme is to consolidate gains made during the previous interventions through support to initiatives aimed at strengthening capacities of democratic institutions, legal frameworks,

-The project utilizes a combination of National and Direct Implementation (NIM/DIM) modalities to deliver outputs in partnership with the Judiciary of Sierra Leone (JoSL), Justice Sector Coordination Office (JSCO) within the Ministry of Justice, Ministry of Foreign Affairs and International Cooperation (MOFAIC), Sierra Leone Correctional Services (SLCS), Legal Aid Board (LAB), HRCSL, and the Independent Police Complaint Board (IPCB).
-The project also supports civil society organisations (CSOs) to complement the work of government institutions and expand legal aid services to rural communities to enable survivors/victims of sexual and gender-based violence (SGBV) have access to justice and increase awareness on the United Nations Guiding Principles on Business and Human Rights (UNGP BHR).
+The Programme utilizes a combination of National and Direct Implementation (NIM/DIM) modalities to deliver outputs in partnership with the Electoral Commission, Parliament of Sierra Leone, Ministry of Local Government and Rural Development, National Civil Registration Authority, and media institutions.
+The project also supports civil society organisations (CSOs) to complement the work of government institutions and expand services to women, youth and people living with disabilities in rural communities to enhance capacities to participate, provide platforms for voice and understanding rights and responsibilities.

 The need to be responsive to the COVID-19 pandemic was critical in defining project interventions.
-The project's priorities in this context did not only strive to meet the capacity needs of relevant institutions to respond to COVID-19, but emphasis was also placed on ensuring specific interventions address the immediate needs of officials and inmates in correctional facilities and litigants attending court sessions.
+The project's priorities in this context did not only strive to meet the capacity needs of relevant institutions to respond to COVID-19, but emphasis was also placed on ensuring specific interventions address the immediate needs of local governments to support their communities respond to the pandemic and adhere to legal frameworks for the prevention of Covid-19.
 The implementation process was mainly guided by strict adherence with NaCOVERC COVID-19 regulations to ensure the safety of staff and project beneficiaries especially in remote communities in the regions.
-Between 2019-2021, the project supported targeted short-term interventions geared towards addressing the immediate needs and priorities of justice sector institutions and the HRCSL with a strong focus on strengthening the staff and institutional capacities and to empower right-holders with the requisite knowledge on human rights and the laws of Sierra Leone.